Copyright Bonnie Stanard

 and getting damp as the wind blows.

-The quilt on the bed is curled and wrapped,
+The quilt on the bed’s curled up and wrapped,

 its patches of flannel and muslin a testament